Portishead Primary Curriculum Statement

 For information about the National Curriculum please click on the following link;

-Please click HERE for the Early Year Foundation Stage policy
+Please click below for the Early Year Foundation Stage policy

-Maths calculation policy and progression in calculation strategies:
+Maths calculation policy and progression in calculation strategies can also be found in the attchements below.

 Schemes of work